 Certified Passive House Tradesperson

-This course is aimed at building contractors looking to learn the skills and knowledge required to understand how to build to the International Passive House standard.
-This 5 day course covers the Building Envelope and Mechanical Systems specialities.
+In this course, building contrctors will learn the skills and knowledge required to understand how to build to the International Passive House standard.
+This 5-day course covers the Building Envelope and Mechanical Systems specialities.

 What is Passive House?

 The Passive House Standard is not a regulation, but a methodology and certification system for creating very thermally-efficient buildings.
 Passive House buildings allow for space heating and cooling-related energy savings of up to 90% compared with typical building stock and over 75% compared to average new builds.
 Although Passive House buildings have been around internationally for 25 years, at last these super energy-efficient buildings are now appearing in Australia.

 Passive House buildings show great diversity in aesthetics, size, construction methods and materials.
 The following five details enable buildings to achieve the Passive House standard:

 - Exceptionally high levels of thermal insulation

 - Well-insulated window frames with double or triple low-e glazing